gioannides/Language_Processors/README.md

 Overview
 ========

 There is a single code deliverable.
-This deliverable contains three components:
+This deliverable contains two components:

 - [*C-translator*]: The compiler is able to translate a sub-set of C into equivalent Python.
 This allows each submission to demonstrate lexing and